wvhulle/clone-stream/README.md

 # Forkable streams

-This library allows you to convert non-cloneable streams into cloneable streams.
+This Rust library allows you to convert non-cloneable streams into cloneable streams.
 The only requirement is that the item type of the base-stream is cloneable.
+The streams are supposed to be Rust types implementing the `Stream` trait from the common `futures` crate.

 ## Usage